Calamus erectus: Distribution and habitat

-Calamus erectus is native to India and Nepal east to northern Laos and southern China.
-Of India, it is native to the states of Arunachal Pradesh, Mizoram, Sikkim, Assam, West Bengal, Manipur, and Meghalaya, and of China it is native to Yunnan.
+Calamus erectus is native to Northeast India, Nepal, Bhutan, Bangladesh, Myanmar, Thailand, Laos, and the Chinese province of Yunnan.
 It has been introduced to the United States.

-It grows wild in lower hill forests, especially on drier slopes, and grows frequently in the Tista and Rangit valley of West Bengal and Sikkim.
+It grows wild in lower hill forests, especially on drier slopes, and is found frequently in the Tista and Rangit valleys.
 It also grows in lowland and montane rainforests or drier forests, especially on steep slopes, up to 1400 m in elevation.

 Description

-Calamus erectus is a rattan palm, and unlike most other species in the genus Calamus, it is not climbing but grows to 3 m in height.
+Calamus erectus is a rattan palm, though unlike most rattans, does not climb but rather grows straight, reaching heights of up to 3 m.
 It has weakly clustering stems which measure up to 6 m in length and 5 cm in diameter.
 The rachis bear up to 40 narrow leaves on each side, which are regularly arranged and slightly curved.
 They measure 60–80 cm in length and 3.5–5 cm in width.
 The veins are adaxial and abaxial and the margin is bristly.
 The stems may be upright or leaning.
 The leaf sheaths are dark green in color and are covered in dark brown hairs and have short rows of brown, flattened spines which measure up to 3.5 cm in length.
-Ocreas are present and have rows of short spines split into 2.
+Ocreas are present and have rows of short spines split into two.
 Knees, flagella, and cirri are absent.
 The petioles and rachis have whorls of yellow to white spines.
 The rachis measure up to 3 m in length and the petiole measures 1.5 m in length.

-Inflorescences measure up to 2 m in length and are not flagellate.
+The inflorescences measure up to 2 m in length and are not flagellate.
 The bracts of the inflorescences are tubular and are tattering at the tip.
 The calyx of the flower is 3-lobed and the lobes are apiculate, and the corolla is 3-petaled.
 The fruit is greenish when unripe and reddish-brown when ripe, and is ellipsoid in shape and measures 3–5 cm in length and 2–2.5 cm in width.
 The thin skin is covered in grooved scales.
 It normally contains 1 large, whitish seed which is edible but said to be bland in flavor and causes dry mouth when chewed.
 It germinates very quickly.
 The first seedling leaf is pinnate and the seedling grows at a fast rate.
 The plant grows well in a pot and can be grown as an ornamental in warm temperate to tropical climates.
 It is cold hardy to USDA zone 9b (25–30 °F or −4 – −1 °C).